yoshiakichiku/OCT-repeatability-analysis/README.md

 **Note**

 The implementation and workflow in this repository were independently developed by the author based on the statistical methodology described in the references above.
-The source code was written by the author with assistance from ChatGPT (OpenAI) for code generation, explanation, and refinement.
+The source code was originally written by the author.
+ChatGPT (OpenAI, GPT-5.5) was used only to assist with code refinement, explanation, documentation, and readability improvements.
 Responsibility for the implementation, validation, and interpretation remains solely with the author.

 ## Repository structure